tyler-dane/bacula/bacula-install-server.md

 #
 ## INSTALL & CONFIGURE CLIENT
 * Client is named `client.example.local` in this example
-* See bacula-install-client.md file for step-by-step instructions and on installing the Bacula files on a client and examples of outputs.
+* Before continuing, following the instructions in [bacula-install-client.md](bacula-install-client.md) for installing Bacula on a client system.
 Return to this file when instructed.
 * Also Reference Digital Ocean's [How to Backup a CentOS 7 Server with Bacula](https://www.digitalocean.com/community/tutorials/how-to-back-up-a-centos-7-server-with-bacula)

 ### ADDING A CLIENT - **OVERVIEW**

-#### On Client:
+1. On Client:
 * Decide what you need to back up for the client
 * Install and configure Bacula File Daemon
 * Copy password from bacula-fd.conf

-#### On Server:
+2. On Server:
 * Create custom file set in **filesets.conf** based on what your client needs backed up
 * Add new `Client {}` and `Job{}` sections in clients.conf
 * Create custom file set for Client in **filesets.conf**